jaysonsmith/ml-class/README.md

 These are materials I use for a class on machine learning with scikit-learn, keras and tensorflow.
 Each file is a self contained unit that demonstrates a specific thing.
 Downloading or cloning this repository before class is a great way to follow along.

+NOTE: this is Jayson's fork of the repo

 # Reusing the materials

 Please feel free to use these materials for your own classes/projects etc.  If you do that, I would love it if you sent me a message and let me know what you're up to.